DEVAbhinav/Oreo/README.md

 ### For blogs and packages route API is called.
 - API is Az function that reads title from Query or body and sends resopnse in json.

+### Link to work flow
+- Workflows are Github action that deploys code chagnes.
+- Current active work flow is https://github.com/DEVAbhinav/Oreo/edit/AzureDeploy/.github/workflows/azure-static-web-apps-yellow-tree-0be727a00.yml